pgjdbc/pgjdbc/docs/documentation/94/resultset.md

 	five query executions (this default is set by the `prepareThreshold` connection property, see [Server Prepared Statements](server-prepare.md)).
 	This may cause unexpected behavior when some methods are called.
-For example, methods such as `getString()` on double type may yield a slightly different representation after query execution exceeds the set `prepareThreshold`.
+For example, results on method calls such as `getString()` on non-string data types, while logically　equivalent, may be inconsistently formatted after query execution exceeds the set `prepareThreshold` (due to differing conversion method matched to the incoming data type).